agileware/org.civicoop.action-provider/docs/howto_create_an_action_in_an_extension.md

 ### Specify the output of the action

 In this step we specify which fields an action outputs.
-This is similair to the specification of configuration and parameters.
-In this particilair example we dont output anything.
+This is similar to the specification of configuration and parameters.
+In this particular example we dont output anything.

 ```php